Wait. Don't leave yet ✋

 Trello Planner

-Boards, Lists, and Cards: Core Trello structure that organizes work visually, with boards for projects, lists for stages, and cards for tasks.
+Boards, Lists, and Cards: The core structure of Trello.
+Boards for projects, lists for stages, and cards for tasks.
+This is what makes Trello easy to understand from day one.

 Trello Boards, Lists, and Cards

-Automation (Butler): Built-in automation that handles repetitive actions like moving cards, sending alerts, or updating fields automatically.
+Automation (Butler): Built-in automations that handle repetitive actions like moving cards or updating statuses.
+Once it’s set up, it runs in the background.

 Trello automations